naraesk/plasma-docker/README.md

 # Plasma Docker Control

 This is a simple plasma applet for KDE Plasma 5 to control docker containers via docker-compose.
-It is not designed to be a complete user interface for docker, but it provides an convenient way to start (docker-compose up) and stop (docker-compose stop) selected containers.
-I made this for my own convenience and it only has a minimal ui.
+It is just a convenience UI for managing docker containers.
+I made this for my own convenience to manage my local development setup based on docker-compose.
 Feel free to open an issue if you want more features and I'll have a look if I might find some time.

 ![Screenshot](../../wiki/screenshots/ui%20v2.2.0.png)